 23. Pine Centerpieces

 Frosty pinecones are a classic winter decoration; distribute them throughout your wedding for a quick (and inexpensive) festive touch.
-The aesthetic of wintery escort cards affixed to pine cones is one of our favourites.
+The aesthetic of wintery escort cards affixed to pine cones is one of our favorites.

 24. Funky Wedding Signs

 Have a blast with your winter wedding with plenty of festive signage.
-“Baby It’s Cold Outside,” “Be Merry and Bright,” and “Joy To The World” are just a few of our favourite festive phrases.
+“Baby It’s Cold Outside,” “Be Merry and Bright,” and “Joy To The World” are just a few of our favorite festive phrases.